open-telemetry/opentelemetry-dotnet/docs/metrics/exemplars/README.md

 dotnet run
 ```

-Now the application is running, navigate to
+Once the application is running, navigate to
 [http://localhost:5000/weatherforecast]("http://localhost:5000/weatherforecast")
 from a web browser.
 You may use the following Powershell script to generate load
 to the application.